 Call Suhre & Associates to speak with an attorney that can help you challenge the evidence being used against you.
 We will review the circumstances surrounding the arrest, the techniques used by the officer in administering tests, procedural requirements, and evidentiary standards.
 Through our careful review, we will determine weaknesses in the prosecution’s evidence and prepare a solid defense to your charges.

-Contact Suhre & Associates today and speak with an attorney skilled at contesting DUI evidence in Dayton.
+Contact Suhre & Associates today and speak with a Dayton DUI defense attorney skilled at contesting DUI evidence.